Photo courtesy of Animal Rescue Mission

 Join us in asking the Newton County Sheriff’s Office to investigate and charge everyone involved in these cruel situations.
 Until that time, the so-called “Disneyland of dairy” should be boycotted.

-We are saddened to report that the felony animal cruelty charge against Edgar Gardozo-Vasquez, a former Fairlife Farm employee, has been dropped and he has been sentenced to one year of probation.
+Update 12/20/2019: We are saddened to report that the felony animal cruelty charge against Edgar Gardozo-Vasquez, a former Fairlife Farm employee, has been dropped and he has been sentenced to one year of probation.
 The prosecutor stated, “I don’t know that he mutilated or tortured an invertebrate animal, based on the video that I saw.
 I’m satisfied by the plea, and I’ll stand by it.”

-At this point in time, with the lack accountability for the animal cruelty from a legal standpoint, the only recourse against this business is a boycott of their products.
-We will continue to circulate the petition to raise awareness about the cruelty that was inflicted on the innocent calves at Fair Oaks Farm, and to keep up pressure on the farm owners to prevent this despicable behavior from happening again.
+At this point in time, with the lack of accountability for animal cruelty from a legal standpoint, the only recourse against this business is a boycott of their products.
+We will continue to circulate the petition to raise awareness about the cruelty that was inflicted on the innocent calves at Fair Oaks Farm and to keep up pressure on the farm owners to prevent this despicable behavior from happening again.

 Please continue to Sign and Share.

 We would like to believe that Fair Oaks Farms is committed to the welfare of the cows and calves in their care, but we are not 100 percent convinced given the epic failure which was revealed in the damning undercover video.
-We will continue this petition until we are certain that this company knows that the public cares, and until we see that humane animal welfare practices are in place and adhered to.
+We will continue this petition until we are certain that this company knows that the public care, and until we see that humane animal welfare practices are in place and adhered to.
 We have asked Fair Oaks for the courtesy of a reply to update our supporters.

+08/05/19 Update!
 Edgar Gardozo-Vasquez, one of the men identified as an abuser of calves at a Fair Oaks Farm, has been turned over to U.S. Immigration and Customs Enforcement custody.
-Gardozo-Vasquesz, a Mexican national, will remain the custody of ICE pending the outcome of accusations that he is in the United States illegally.
+Gardozo-Vasquesz, a Mexican national, will remain in the custody of ICE pending the outcome of accusations that he is in the United States illegally.

+6/13/19 Update!
 One suspect has been arrested!
 Edgar Gardozo-Vasquez, 36, of Brook, Indiana, has been taken into custody.
 There are outstanding warrants for the other two suspects.

+6/12/19 Update!
 Three men are now facing charges for these atrocious acts of cruelty.
 Prosecutors have charged 31-year-old Santiago Ruvalcaba Contreros, 36-year-old Edgar Gardozo Vazquez and 38-year-old Miguel Angel Navarro Serrano with misdemeanor beating of a vertebrate animal and arrest warrants have been issued.
 Your voices are being heard!
 We must push for these men to be punished to the full extent of the law.